The Nativity Scene: A Timeless Symbol of Christmas

 Creating Your Own Nativity

-Bringing the nativity story to life in your own home can be a fun and meaningful family activity.
+Bringing the nativity story to life in your home can be a fun and meaningful family activity.
 Here are some ideas:

 DIY Cardboard Nativity scene